[API] Configuration option to automatically set up users (VM, repository, invite)

 5. Regarding the "big test case bewildering" : It appears that only one email is available by the time the test verifies the email and hence Ward had that logic to test the received email.
 I wanted to make sure the auto_setup tests auto setup as well as delivered email for newly created user case.
 So, I stuck to that format.
 Basically, the test is only able to test the new user created mail only when the user is active due to this.
 I did verify by looking into logs that both are delivered if the user is inactive though!

-#23 Updated by Radhika Chippada about 5 years ago
+#23 Updated by Radhika Chippada over 6 years ago

 I also went back and tested Ward's theory that only one message is available during the test run.
 This is not true.
 When a new and inactive user is created, two mails are sent: one for new user creation notification, and another about a new inactive user creation.